IikkaF/Spyro-Collectible-Shuffler/README.md

 - Keys

 The following types can be problematic:
 -  Dragons: If you're using skip_dragon_cutscenes = True, dragons should be safe to randomize.
+They can sometimes despawn when flamed, but they will respawn upon death or level re-entry.
 If you absolutely want to see the cutscenes and set it to False, the game sometimes crashes on dragon rescues.
 - Spring chests and fan chests: can be hard/impossible to break if moved to a location with no room to stand next to them.
--  Level exit vortexes: same as previous, also can be unusable if there's an obstruction above them.
-If you get stuck on a ceiling, you may need to pause and exit level.
+-  Level exit vortexes: similarly to previous, can be hard to reach if moved to a location with no room to stand next to.
+   They should always spawn somewhere with enough space above to exit through.
 -  Fireworks chests and key chests: when you collect a certain gem from the gem fountain, the chest will no longer respawn and instead explodes instantly upon Spyro respawning or re-entering the level.
 The gems can become unobtainable if they fly into the void.